 Turn the dose selector clockwise to set your dose.
 Set it at the number of insulin units prescribed by your doctor, or as instructed on your sliding scale.
 If you dialed too many units, turn the dose selector counter-clockwise to correct it.

-Push the button on the device all the way down until the plunger meets the pen.
+- Push the plunger button on the pen all the way down until the plunger meets the pen.

 After the Injection